sailfishos/docs.sailfishos.org/Support/Help_Articles/Battery_Lifetime/README.md

   </span>
 </div>

-**Stopping Android App Support**: ends all processes related to the Android service, including background tasks.
+**Stopping Android AppSupport**: ends all processes related to the Android service, including background tasks.
 The service will be automatically restarted if you launch an Android app (in this case it takes longer to get the app up and running).

-**Starting Android App Support**: you can manually start the Android App Support when needed.
+**Starting Android AppSupport**: you can manually start the Android AppSupport when needed.
 This is an alternative to letting Sailfish OS start the service when the device is restarted.
-Note that the Stop button in the picture above appears as "Start" when Android App Support is off.
+Note that the Stop button in the picture above appears as "Start" when Android AppSupport is off.

-**"Start Android App Support on bootup"** means that Sailfish OS will start the service automatically when the device is started up.
+**"Start Android AppSupport on bootup"** means that Sailfish OS will start the service automatically when the device is started up.
 Hence the service will be running in the background, making it faster to open Android apps and making it possible to receive notifications from the installed apps (e.g. notifications on received Whatsapp messages).

 ## Apps from untrusted sources
 It is possible to install apps onto your Sailfish device such that those apps have not passed the quality control of Jolla.
 Typically, those apps have been developed for Sailfish but they have not yet been accepted to Jolla Store because they have failed some quality control steps.